nestoru/pdf-bash-tools/README.md

 pdf-bash-tools
 ==============

 Some bash scripts that leverage on existing pdf tools.
-Script names should be self exaplanatory.
+Script names should be self exaplanatory with the exception perhaps of pdfmark.sh which allows to change metadata in pdfs (example provided to add bookmarks).

 Dependencies
 ============